Tag Archive for: ARS

 The online event will be hosted by Prof. Blain (Gerontology Center at Montpellier University Hospital) and Dr. Emilie Million (Department of General Medicine at the Faculty).

-The event will focus on the ARS Occitanie’s recommendations for preventing COVID-19 cases in nursing homes across the region.
+The event will focus on the ARS Occitanie’s recommendations for preventing COVID-19 cases in nursing homes in the region.

 A detailed program will be announced soon.

-Can’t make it to either of the events?
-No worries—you can watch the replay below!
+Can't make it to either of the events?
+Don't worry—you can watch the replay below!

 Evening of April 16